vohai2003/hdp_data_tutorials/tutorials/hdp/learning-spark-sql-with-zeppelin/tutorial.md

 Keep in mind, that you will need **8GB** of memory dedicated for the virtual machine, meaning that you should have at least **12GB** of memory on your system.

 2a.
-Download and Install [HDP Sandbox 2.6](https://hortonworks.com/products/sandbox/)
+Download and Install [the latest HDP Sandbox](https://hortonworks.com/products/sandbox/)

 2b.
 Review [Learning the Ropes of HDP Sandbox](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/)

 #### Review Zeppelin Tutorial

-If you are new to Zeppelin, review the following tutorial [Getting Started with Apache Zeppelin](https://github.com/hortonworks/tutorials/blob/hdp-2.5/tutorials/hortonworks/getting-started-with-apache-zeppelin/tutorial.md)
+If you are new to Zeppelin, review the following tutorial [Getting Started with Apache Zeppelin](https://hortonworks.com/tutorial/getting-started-with-apache-zeppelin/)

 ## Notebook Preview